top of page

 What is Burnout?

 The World Health Organization defines burnout as “a syndrome resulting from chronic workplace stress that has not been successfully managed.”
-But the truth is, burnout extends beyond the office.
-It’s what happens when the body’s stress response stays switched on for too long, leaving us depleted and unable to recharge.
+However, burnout extends beyond the office.
+It occurs when the body’s stress response remains activated for too long, leaving us depleted and unable to recharge.

-From a nervous system perspective, burnout is your body’s way of signaling: “I’ve been running on survival mode for too long, and I need rest.”
-Far from being a sign of weakness, burnout is actually your body’s intelligent — though painful — attempt to protect you.
+From a nervous system perspective, burnout signals: “I’ve been running on survival mode for too long, and I need rest.”
+Far from being a sign of weakness, burnout is your body’s intelligent — though painful — attempt to protect you.

-Burnout doesn’t look the same for everyone, but there are common signs that many people share.
-If you recognize any of these symptoms, it may be your body’s way of signalling burnout:
+Burnout manifests differently for everyone, but there are common signs many people share.
+If you recognise any of these symptoms, it may be your body’s way of signalling burnout:

 • Continuous fatigue, even after sleep